osaroo3/fitness-palace-ci-project5/README.md

 **All products:** The all products has a drop down functionality that enables users to access products more effectively utilising the filter functionality enbedded in the dropdown list options.

-**Clothing:** This has a filter capabilities to render only clothing products.
+**Fitness:** This maps to a dropdown link with filter feature to fitness products.

 **Nutrition:** This maps to a dropdown link with filter feature to nutrition products.